 - Contribute ideas for workshops or events that you find interesting and worthwhile

-Recognition goes a long way to boost morale and keep the positive vibes flowing.
+Recognition goes a long way to boost morale and keep the positive team work and positive vibes flowing.
 Coaches and leaders should appropriately offer praise and kudos when goals and improvements are accomplished.
 Recognizing quality work and achievements of workgroups increases profits by 29 percent.
 Leaders should set the best example and dole out praise regularly as a mainstay of their agency culture.
 Teams will, in turn, have a greater tendency to repeat this behavior, forming a culture of collaboration and acknowledgment.
 Soon enough, you'll have figured out how to build a team that is happy and generates results.

 “For true contributors, if you pile on the praise and miss on opportunities for constructive criticism they may view it as disingenuous.
 So be sure to balance the scale.
 There’s nothing wrong with recognition, but be sure you’re also sharing those hard truths,” Leith says.

 You don’t win every second, minute, hour, day, week, month, or year.
 Eventually, things get hard, or you enter a slump.
 It's part of agency life.
 The tough times are a good test of the strength of your team.
-As you analyze your team culture, try asking yourself and your leadership this question: Will they come together and conquer the challenge or will they fold?
+As you analyze your agency culture, try asking yourself and your leadership this question: Will they come together and conquer the challenge or will they fold?
 When it comes down to how to build a team that conquers the challenge, the solution can often ben found in positive team work and support.

-Everything is easy when you are winning, but what defines a truly positive team culture is how the team copes with inevitable struggles.
+Everything is easy when you are winning, but building a positive team culture can change the way your team copes with inevitable struggles.
 Build team culture around resilience and support, and your agency will be able to weather the storm when it needs to.

 By fostering positive team work, you can learn how to build a team that can successfully self-manage, coach, heal, and grow.
-It is one of the amazing bi-products of building a great culture.
-Leaders don’t need to be in every conversation, the team follows the core values and heals itself, grows itself, and manages itself.
+It is one of the amazing by-products of building a positive agency culture.
+Leaders don’t need to be in every conversation; the team follows the core values and heals itself, grows itself, and manages itself.

-Embrace team-building workshops, offsites, and group meetings.
+Embrace team culture-building workshops, offsites, and group meetings.
 Colleagues should see, learn and experience the human side of each contributor.
-Getting to know the person behind the role, will lead to greater collaboration.
+Getting to know the person behind the role will lead to greater positive team work.